 Reception and La Fortuna Waterfall tickets

-Bathrooms, change rooms, and showers are located just beyond the attraction’s entrance.
-There are no bathrooms, change rooms, or showers at the waterfall’s base.
-If you wish to swim in the river at the bottom of the La Fortuna Waterfall, be sure to change into your bathing suit (using the bathrooms or change rooms provided) prior to embarking on your hike.
+Bathrooms, changing rooms, and showers are located just beyond the attraction’s entrance.
+There are no bathrooms, changing rooms, or showers at the waterfall’s base.
+If you wish to swim in the river at the bottom of the La Fortuna Waterfall, be sure to change into your bathing suit (using the bathrooms or changing rooms provided) prior to embarking on your hike.

 Lockers